AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/developing_smart_contracts.rst

         └── message
             └── authority_info.proto

-The **hello_world_contract.proto** file is used for the HelloWorld contract template.
-We need to delete this proto file first.
+The **hello_world_contract.proto** file is used as a template for the HelloWorld contract.
-Then, create a new greet_contract.proto file, which will be used for the GreetContract contract.
-Let's see how to write definitions in the proto file.
+First, we need to delete this proto file.
+Next, we will create a new **greeter_contract.proto** file, which will be used for the GreeterContract contract.
+Let's explore how to write definitions in the proto file.

 .. code:: protobuf